-Red clover is one of the heard of herbs that are said to help menopause age women in addressing their concerns.
-The herb bear beautiful flowers that are not only superficially lovely but also help with alleviation of sicknesses.
+Red clover is one of the heard herbs that are said to help menopause age women in addressing their concerns.
+The herb bears beautiful flowers that are not only superficially lovely but also help with the alleviation of sicknesses.
 One of its wonders is its help in improving menopause symptoms.

 What is Red Clover?

-Red clover, or Trifolium pratense is a herbaceous specie of the bean family, Fabaceae.
+Red clover, or Trifolium pratense is a herbaceous species of the bean family, Fabaceae.
 It is native to Northwest Africa, Europe and Western Asia but can bloom in other regions.
-It produces significant effects in health, and has been used in India as traditional medicine for coughs, as sedative, anti-inflammatory and more.
-Because of its beauty, it has been picked to be the national flower of Denmark, and state flower of Vermont.
+It produces significant effects on health and has been used in India as traditional medicine for coughs, as a sedative, anti-inflammatory and more.
+Because of its beauty, it has been picked to be the national flower of Denmark and the state flower of Vermont.

 Red Clover for Menopause

 Women in the study proclaimed that they have experienced lesser, or no major side effects during the treatment with red clover compared to human estrogens.
 And within 3 months of trial, their bone loss slowed down compared with those in placebo.

 How it Works

 Red clover contains isoflavones, which are responsible for its medicinal effects.
 These isoflavones are transformed in the body to phytoestrogens that work similarly to estrogens.
 The symptoms felt by menopausal women are due to a drastic drop of female sex hormones in the body (i.e. estrogen).
 Red clover creates more estrogens in the form of phytoestrogens to suffice the needed amount of hormones that cause the symptoms.

 Other Uses of the herb